JCarpenter-WPI/CS573-Project-Proposal-Draft/README.md

 ## Open Questions

 While the charts that I've sketched above would be interesting, it may be challenging to implement.
-Further, there may be other institutional characteristics that may be related to price and outcomes that would be interesting to visualize.
-Conceptualizing and presenting these relationships may be challenging, but also offer opportunities to let users interact with the data.
+It would also be interesting to let users specify the name of an institution to highlight where that institution is on the charts.
+Further, there may be other institutional characteristics that may be related to the level of corporate engagement and price and outcomes that would be interesting to visualize.
+Conceptualizing and presenting these multi-dimensional relationships may be challenging, but also offer opportunities to let users interact with the data.